tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Double Hole Garbage (The Devil)

+> Redefine your limits or succumb to his chains.

 - Every line of garbage has a chance to have two holes

 ### Invisible (The Hermit)

+> When the outside world fails you, trust the voice within to light a path.

 - Pieces placed become invisible
 - Every 5 seconds the whole board flashes which can be convenient for digging

 ### All-Spin (The Magician)

+> Inspiration is nothing short of magic.

 - Non-T tetromino's Spins can be like T providing lines*2 of base attack (see the start for Spin detection rules)
 - Whenever clearing lines (accurately it should be when a piece locks and action text appears, non-line-clear Spins can also trigger), if it's the exact same as the action text in the top-left corner, then a special full garbage line instantly appears as punishment, with a reverse tally of `current floor+5` on a random position, when the player does an unpunished line clear -1, upon hitting zero it turns into a regular one-hole garbage line, with the garbage hole on the same position as where the number was